cecilia-zica/cecilia-zica/README.md

 ### 🎖️ A Few Fun Facts
 - 🏆 Winner of 15+ awards for leadership, sports, and team spirit
-- 👟 Led sports events for over 1,000 students — organizing teams, choreography, logistics
+- 👟 Led classes in sports events for over 1,000 students — organizing teams, choreography, logistics
 - 🎓 Volunteer mentor at student retreats with hundreds of participants
 - 💬 Believer in empathy as a core strength — especially in remote teams